bd6981/crud/README.md

 ...
 ```

-**Remember this middleware must go before our controllers run.**
+**Remember this middleware must go before our controllers run.
+Failing to load middleware before routes has been the source of numerous bugs.**

-Once we have the route defined and JSON parsing enabled, we can send some POST
+Once we have the route defined, we can send some POST
 requests using postman.

 Postman is a great tool that I hope you use all the time.